OhDeerNeil/ohdeerneil.github.io/content/projects/breachers/index.md

 * Bot-take-over: during casual play to prevent a player from being locked out of playing, we added functionality to control a bot.
 * A significant amount of in-game-UI so it adhered to our in house standards.
 * Frontend Analytics: making sure that we had statistics of all the important events happening during the game.
-* Voicechat and related gameplay elements: implementing vivox allowing players to keep in constant voice contact with each other.
 * Toxmod support: as Breachers is such a high intensity game, we wanted to crack down on the toxicity that came along.
-Toxmod allowed us to hook into vivox and mute players that went overboard.
+Toxmod allowed us to hook into Vivox and mute players that went overboard.

 #### My involvement in non gameplay related areas:
 * Submission process: VRC's Quest/Rift